 Bryggens Museum, on the other hand, is all about Bryggen’s architectural history and contains a large collection of inscriptions and wooden items.

-If you have a penchant for fish (I don’t, but it was recommend to us that we go), check out Bergen’s fish market, Fisketorget.
+If you have a penchant for fish (I don’t, but it was recommended to us that we go), check out Bergen’s fish market, Fisketorget.

 I truly don’t understand why I’m posing with anything and everything in these Bergen pictures, but oh well, here I am with some fish.